 MONDAY- Deltoids, Triceps, and Biceps

 The deltoids are considered the most important muscles for the formation of a well-sculpted upper body.
-For those wondering, deltoids are muscles that are located at the upper top part of the arm, just before you get to the shoulders.
+For those wondering, deltoids are muscles that are located at the upper top part of the arm, just before you get to the shoulders and training the is an important part of bodyweight workouts.
 These are responsible for the manly V-shape that begins to broaden your upper body.
 If not properly engaged, you may end up gaining your muscles but still maintain a lean physique that honestly looks awkward.
 Deltoids and biceps can be paired up and engaged on the same day.

 Workout 1- Dumbbell Side Lateral Raises